The Lakota Schools Instrumental Music Program

 The Lakota East High School Marching Band

-The Thunderhawk Marching Band is a co-curricular activity after school.
-All of Lakota East’s instrumentalists are strongly encouraged to be part of this award winning group.
-Along with numerous best in class, best of show and grand champion awards, the Thunderhawk Marching Band has received superior ratings at every adjudicated event in which it has appeared, have performed at Walt Disney World in Orlando, Florida, the Holiday Bowl in San Diego, California, and most recently the band traveled to Pearl Harbor and the Waikiki Holiday Parade in Honolulu, Hawaii.
+The Lakota East High School Marching Thunderhawks Marching Band is a co-curricular activity after school.
+All of Lakota East’s instrumentalists are strongly encouraged to be part of this award-winning group.
+Along with numerous Best in Class, Best of Show and Grand Champion awards, the Marching Thunderhawks Marching Band has earned superior ratings at every adjudicated event in which it has appeared.
+The Marching Thunderhawks have performed at Walt Disney World in Orlando, FL, the Holiday Bowl in San Diego, CA. The band traveled to Pearl Harbor and the Waikiki Holiday Parade in Honolulu, HI.

 The Lakota East Upbeat Club

-The Lakota East Upbeat Club (LEUC) is the band booster organization that supports the concert bands, the jazz bands and the marching band for the Lakota East High School, and East Freshman School.
-The LEUC provides the physical and financial support (over $40,000/year) for ALL the bands, and ensembles.
-We work year around to support the entire program and the band directors.
+The Lakota East Upbeat Club (LEUC) is the band booster organization that supports the Lakota East High School concert bands, jazz bands, marching band, and East Freshman School bands.
+The LEUC provides the majority of the physical and financial support for ALL the bands and ensembles.
+LEUC works year-round to support the entire program and the band directors.
+All funds raised go to purchase music, pay entrance fees, provide student awards, provide professional development, make uniform purchases and perform uniform maintenance, maintain guard equipment, maintain and purchase instruments, compensate for drill writing and pay for parent newsletter mailings.